 Net profit and CAGR

-The net profit of about $1.96 million in the analyzed strategy is a bit lower than the benchmark (S&P 500 Index in the form of SPY ETF marked in yellow on the chart), which is $2.12 million, translating to a CAGR of 10.26% vs. 10.53%.
-This means that the analyzed strategy achieves a slightly lower net profit and a lower average annual return rate.
+The net profit of about $1.10M in the analyzed strategy is slightly lower than the benchmark (S&P 500 Index, represented by the SPY ETF, marked in yellow on the chart), which is $2.44M, translating to a CAGR of 8.33% vs. 11.00%.

 Drawdown and Return/Drawdown ratio

-The Max Open Drawdown in the analyzed strategy was -22.85% vs -55.19% in the benchmark, resulting in a significantly better Return/Open Drawdown ratio of 11.11 vs 5.07.
-This translates to better risk management compared to the benchmark.
+The Max Open Drawdown in the analyzed strategy was 23.18% vs 55.19% in the benchmark, resulting in a significantly better Return/Open Drawdown ratio of 12.53 vs 5.77.

 Exposure

-The average exposure in the analyzed strategy was only 15% vs 100% in the benchmark.
-The study was conducted on the underlying instrument, which is the Nasdaq 100 index stocks.
+The average exposure in the analyzed strategy was only 14.32%, compared with 100% in the benchmark.
+The study was conducted on the underlying instrument: the Nasdaq 100 index.

-Please consider that in the case of applying to trade the S&P500 index, the exposure would increase to approximately 25% because there will be a lot more signals.
+Please consider that, if applying to trade the S&P 500 index, the exposure would increase to approximately 25% because there will be many more signals.
 Exposure is measured by a dedicated study, which you can read about here.
 Thanks to low capital usage, it was much less exposed to risk, and the free capital is suitable for use in other strategies.

 Winning percent

-The Winning percent was 68%.
-This means that the vast majority of transactions were profitable, highlighting the effectiveness of the strategy in generating positive outcomes, giving the user greater confidence in the frequency of profit generation.
+The Winning percent was 66.49%.
+This means that the vast majority of transactions were profitable, highlighting the strategy's effectiveness in generating positive outcomes and giving the user greater confidence in the frequency of profits.

 SL & TP